johncobb/catm1_bg96/README.md

 OK
 ```

 As a personal preference I like to see what I'm typing into the terminal so the first command I issue is an `ATE1` which turns the echo on.
 Anything typed into the terminal will be echoed back to you .
 When designing an application to automate the modem you'll want to turn this command off by issuing `ATE0`.

+The commands in the snippet below are the initialization commands to prepare the modem for communication on the network.
+There can be many issues during this process so follow the Keep It Simple Stupid method.
+Make sure you have a SIM inserted.
+Make sure the SIM is active.
+Make sure you have the correct APN number to verify.

+#### General initialization and network preparation
 ```console
 # set verbose logging
 AT+CMEE=2